9 Places to Find Flexible Part-Time Editorial Jobs

 The process is flexible — you take on work as your schedule permits.
 You’ll likely be working on technical or academic projects, though occasionally there are book-editing jobs.
 Rates are determined by Scribendi, so you won’t have to worry about negotiating with clients.

 You might also be interested in some remote proofreading jobs, which tend to be done on a freelance basis and are thus suitable for part-timers.

 Cambridge Proofreading and Editing is looking for those experienced in academic writing and publishing — so here’s what to pay attention to if that’s you.
 The company lets you choose your projects and schedule your own timetable, which means you can do this full or part-time.
 The rate offered is 20-25 USD per hour, which falls into the average copyediting rate for non-fiction.

-To apply, you have to complete a 10-minute quiz in which your editing knowledge and abilities are assessed.
-Qualifications are not prerequisites, so all you need to bring to the table are your skills!
+To apply, you have to complete a short screening quiz in which your eligibility as well as editing knowledge and abilities are assessed.
+They ask that you have at least a Bachelor's degree.

 Specializing in academic editing, Wordvice provides many different seasonal projects.
 From college admissions to thesis submissions, you can join and work on a variety of projects at different levels of academic rigor.
 The management assigns jobs with consideration for your schedule, which is perfect for part-timers.

 To apply, you need to hold an advanced degree: a master’s, doctorate, or equivalent.
 There’s no requirement for an editing certificate, although you will have to demonstrate (via an editing sample) proficiency in a few style guides and effective use of Microsoft Word to track and show clients your editing process.